For the fiscal year ending in March 2017:

 This page shows the current trends in UK national deficit.
 Also see charts on UK debt history.

 Chart D.02t: Recent UK Deficits as Percent GDP

 In terms of Gross Domestic Product the UK “current budget deficit” in 2005 was less than 2 percent of GDP, and declined to about 0.6 percent GDP in 2007 and 2008.
 In the Great Recession the deficit ballooned, to 6.9 percent of GDP in 2010.
-Since then the deficit has steadily declined, to 2 percent GDP in 2016.
+Since then the deficit has steadily declined, to less than one percent GDP in 2017.